U.S. flag

 Pelizaeus-Merzbacher disease

-PLP1 disorders of central nervous system myelin formation include a range of phenotypes from Pelizaeus-Merzbacher disease (PMD) to spastic paraplegia 2 (SPG2).
+PLP1-related disorders of central nervous system myelin formation include a range of phenotypes from Pelizaeus-Merzbacher disease (PMD) to spastic paraplegia 2 (SPG2).
 PMD typically manifests in infancy or early childhood with nystagmus, hypotonia, and cognitive impairment; the findings progress to severe spasticity and ataxia.
 Life span is shortened.
 SPG2 manifests as spastic paraparesis with or without CNS involvement and usually normal life span.
-Intrafamilial variation of phenotypes can be observed, but the signs are usually fairly consistent within families.
-Heterozygous females may manifest mild-to-moderate signs of the disease. [from GeneReviews]
+Intrafamilial variation of phenotypes can be observed, but the clinical manifestations are usually fairly consistent within families.
+Heterozygous females may manifest mild-to-moderate features of the disease. [from GeneReviews]

 MedGen UID: